loiclec/fuzzcheck-rs/readme.md

 > discussed in a [talk at the Functional Swift conference](https://www.youtube.com/watch?v=23_qZePMQjA).
 > There are many, many ways in which it could be improved such that it
 > becomes a powerful, easy-to-use tool for any Rust programmer.
 I would love
-> to keep working on it, but I have to go back to university in a week, and I
+> to keep working on it, but I am now back to university, and I
 > find it hard to justify spending a significant amount of time on it.
 > If you would like me to keep developing Fuzzcheck or help your company use
 > it, please hire me and help me pay for my studies :)
->
-> I would also greatly appreciate any contribution to the code.
-Unfortunately,
-> I am still in the process of adding precise documentation.
-But you can open
-> an issue or contact me by email to ask for an explanation about Fuzzcheck
-> or propose an idea.
-For now, the best way to contribute is to write generators
-> for more types of inputs.
-Or, even better, to write a generator-generator.

 Fuzzcheck is a structure-aware, in-process, coverage-guided, evolutionary fuzzing engine for Rust functions.